shivaalroy/shivaalroy.github.io/README.md

-This is the static webpage for SHIFT.
+This is the personal website for Shivaal Roy.

 Website at https://shivaalroy.github.io/